 Canadian business is, by and large, an under-achiever when it comes to recruiting and hiring talent.
-For a business to undertake an international search for top talent below the C-Suite (senior executives) is rare and is often greeted with scepticism.
-The immediate reaction is often ‘don’t we have anyone local who is qualified for the job?’
+For a business to undertake an international search for top talent below the C-Suite (senior executives) is rare and is often greeted with skepticism.
+The immediate reaction is often ‘don’t we have anyone local qualified for the job?’

-Leading organizations understand, however, that there is a scarcity of talent and that to hire the best means looking far and wide.
+However, leading organizations understand that talent is scarce and that to hire the best means looking far and wide.

 From a productivity perspective, hiring someone who is fully capable and can hit the ground running is a strategic advantage.